andrescanavesi/expandablelistviewexample/README.md

 # expandablelistviewexample
-A simple example about how ExpandableListView works
+A simple example about how ExpandableListView works in Android